-In response to the COVID-19 pandemic, the Betsy Lehman Center is publishing a weekly email with news from across the state and resources to help you provide safe, quality care during this difficult time.
+In response to the COVID-19 pandemic, the Betsy Lehman Center is publishing timely email newsletters with updates from across the state and resources to help you provide safe, quality care during this difficult time.

 Tactical approaches to rapid-cycle change and conflicting guidelines for COVID-19

 Insights from Dr. Kimi Kobayashi of UMass Memorial Medical Center, Dr. Randi Berkowitz of Lowell Community Health Center and Kim Hollon of Signature Healthcare.

 Lessons from COVID-19: A free virtual conference from “Risky Business”

 The organizers of Risky Business will host a 3-hour virtual event next week to talk about the intersection of science, medicine, technology and people in the safe delivery of care.

 The Safe Home Care and Sustainable Hospitals Program at the University of Massachusetts-Lowell offers fact sheets and links to other home care resources.

 Helping dialysis and transplant patients safely continue care

 In a virtual town hall last week, four speakers offered information to help people with kidney disease navigate their logistics and concerns during the pandemic.